Galactic diffuse gamma-ray emission from GeV to PeV energies in light of up-to-date cosmic ray measurements: Model of diffuse emission

-The injection spectra of CRs may be complicated given many spectral structures revealed by recent direct detection experiments.
+In this work we assume that the complicated spectral structures are due to the source injection.
+Alternative models including the change of the diffusion coefficient\footnote{For example, breaks of the secondary-to-primary ratios revealed by recent measurements \citep{2021PhR...894....1A,2022SciBu..67.2162D} suggest possible changes of the standard propagation framework of CRs \citep{2023FrPhy..1844301M}.} \citep[either the spectrum or the spatial distribution;] []{2012ApJ...752...68V,2017PhRvL.119x1101G,2012ApJ...752L..13T,2018PhRvD..97f3008G, 2021PhRvD.104l3001Z} or the inclusion of discrete sources \citep{2013APh....50...33S,2019JCAP...10..010L,2021JCAP...05..012Z} are not discussed here.
 We employ multiple smooth breaks to describe those features.
 An exponential cutoff with characteristic cutoff rigidity $R_c$ is adopted to describe the knee of those particles.
 The injection spectrum takes the form of

 We fix the smoothness parameter $\zeta=5$, and choose different values of $n$ for different particles.
 For protons and helium, we choose $n=4$.